daniyalmohammed/Pokedex/README.md

 ## Technical Decisions

 ### AsyncImage
-I went with `AsyncImage` for image loading because it’s built into SwiftUI and makes handling async image downloads easy.
+Originally, I went with `AsyncImage` for image loading because it’s built into SwiftUI and makes handling async image downloads easy.
 It automatically shows a loading indicator while fetching the image and handles failures with a placeholder image.
 Using `AsyncImage` keeps the code clean, and I don’t have to worry about manually managing network requests.
+However, after noticing the image caching requiremnts, I decided to use my own image caching system.

 ### Image Caching
 For the grid images, I used a simple in-memory cache to avoid downloading the same images multiple times.
 This speeds up performance.
-I didn’t go with disk caching because, for this app, memory caching is sufficient and much easier to set up.
-Disk caching would have been overkill for the number of images I’m dealing with.
+I additionally added disk caching because there are lots of Pokemon images and in-memory cache can have its key value pairs evicted.